jentery/mdia200/index.md

 *Please note that Tuesday, September 19th is the last day for 100% reduction of tuition fees for standard first term and full year courses.*

+## Week 4 (Sept.
+25 and 28): Media and Communication as Culture

+*Monday, September 25th*

+* Please play [*Hair Nah*](https://www.momopixel.com/hair-nah) before we meet today.
+* I recommend completing a draft of Worksheet 1 early this week.
+Your response is due by noon this Friday.
+* Today, I'll lecture on cultural approaches to media and communication by drawing examples from *Hair Nah*.
+* I will circulate and review [Worksheet 2](https://jentery.github.io/mdia200/worksheet2.html) today, too.
+It covers material from Weeks 4, 5, and 6 and is due by Friday, October 20th at noon.

+*Thursday, September 28th*

+* Please read "Translated, From the Japanese" (PDF) before we meet today.
+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 3 and 4 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss "Translated, From the Japanese" and conduct an annotation exercise.
+I'll also introduce some terms for engaging comics and other images in media studies.

+*Friday, September 29th by 12pm* (no class; just a due date)

+* Please use Brightspace to submit Worksheet 1 (20% of your final mark) in DOCX, RTF, or PDF by noon today.

+*Please note that Saturday, September 30th is the last day for paying first term fees without penalty.*

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.